nathanmarz/storm/docs/documentation/distcache-blobstore.md

 the lock was held by nimbus for the entire duration of the action (Not sure if we want to just state this expectation and ensure that zk configurations are set high enough which will result in higher failover time or we actually want to create some sort of rollback mechanism for all actions, the second option needs a lot of code).
-If a nimbus that is not leader receives a request that only a leader can perform it will throw a RunTimeException.
+If a nimbus that is not leader receives a request that only a leader can perform,  it will throw a RunTimeException.

 ### Nimbus state store: